Frequently Asked Questions About St. Paul Al‑Anon/Alateen Intergroup

 Who may attend Intergroup meetings?

 Meetings are primarily for Intergroup Representatives (IRs).
 These are Al‑Anon and Alateen members elected by their groups to represent them at the monthly meetings.
 IRs are the only people who have a vote.
 This is a one night a month commitment, with a huge payback to you and your group.
+When they are on Zoom, you don’t even have to leave your home.

 You don’t need to be an IR to attend the monthly Intergroup meeting.
 Any Al‑Anon or Alateen members are welcome although they cannot vote unless they are an IR.

-Note that an Intergroup Representative fills a different position from a Group Representative (GR) who represents their group at the Area Assembly and District Meetings.
+An Intergroup Representative fills a different position from a Group Representative (GR) who represents their group at the Area Assembly and District Meetings.
 One person can fill both positions, but a better arrangement is to have both a GR and IR, with the GR also serving as an Alternate IR and the IR serving as an Alternate GR.

 What constitutes a quorum at Intergroup meetings?